History of the Town of Lomira

 The unincorporated village of Knowles grew up around the railroad which began service through the small community in 1877.
 Some of the businesses that developed at that time are still in existence today.

 The history of the township is not complete without mentioning the limestone quarries that are found about a mile north of Knowles at Nasbro and about 3/4 of a mile south of Knowles at what used to be called Crusher and now is known as the Farmersville Quarry.
 The quarry at Nasbro has a long and storied history and is still in operation today.
 Many people from the area have worked at this quarry including immigrants who lived in company homes in Nasbro.
-Today, only one home owned by former plant manager, Albert Valle and his wife Gloria, remains in this little hamlet.
+Today, only one home owned by the family of former plant manager Albert Valle, remains in this little hamlet.

 A Picture from the Past